 As the weather gets colder diesel engines can become increasingly harder to start.
 One way vehicle manufacturers deal with this is to incorporate cold starting aids.
-By installing a heating element, a diesel engine can start much easier when the temperatures begin to drop.
+By installing a heating element, such as glow plugs or a heater grid, a diesel engine can start much easier when the temperatures begin to drop.
 These heaters not only aid in quicker starts but also help to improve emissions in cold weather.

 Different types of heating elements are used to accomplish this task.
 Ford and GM use the traditional glow plug system in their Powerstroke/Duramax engines.
 Dodge/Ram instead use a heater grid in their Cummins engines.
 Let’s take a look and compare these two different types of heating elements that are used in diesel trucks.